Last updated: May 4, 2026

 Is there a property tax freeze for seniors in Florida?

 Not a full freeze on the whole bill.
-Florida’s main statewide protection is the Save Our Homes assessment limitation, which limits how fast the assessed value can rise after homestead approval.
+Florida’s main statewide protection is the Save Our Homes assessment limit, which limits how fast the assessed value can rise after homestead approval.
 Your actual bill can still change if tax rates or special assessments change.
-Some local senior exemptions can reduce the taxable value further, but they are not the same as a complete statewide freeze.
+Some local senior exemptions can reduce taxable value further, but they are not the same as a complete statewide freeze.

 Can I still apply if I missed the March deadline?